Bioorganic and Medicinal Chemistry Reports

 Manuscripts should be prepared in English using a word processor.

-Novelty statement of submitted manuscript must be provided as MS word file item by item.
+Novelty statements of submitted manuscript must be provided as MS word file item by item.
 The maximum item should be 6 for the novelty statement.

 Review Articles are critically evaluated on the specific area in Bioorganic and Medicinal Chemistry synthesis and their applications.
 If you would like to contribute to the journal with a review article, the authors must initially contact to Professor Turan Ozturk , as such articles are normally invited.

-Original Articles are manuscripts describing new synthesis startegies and developements in Bioorganic and Medicinal Chemistry.
-The synthesis of nano materials, polymers and their properties and application reports are also welcome to journal.
+Original Articles are manuscripts describing new synthesis strategies and developments in Bioorganic and Medicinal Chemistry.
+The synthesis of nanomaterials, polymers and their properties and application reports are also welcome to the journal.
 These manuscripts should reflect completed investigations rather than fragmentary parts of a larger study.
 In order to reduce manuscript length, specific experimental details, NMR and HRMS (please check for the sample) spectra should be made available as supplementary materialfrom the corresponding author for the novel compounds, at least one representative for each molecule group.

-Authors are must use template (Template file for article) for the preparation of manuscripts.
+Authors are must use templates (Template file for article) for the preparation of manuscripts.
 Manuscripts should be compiled in the following order: Title page; Abstract; Graphical abstract (in PAMS system only), Keywords; Introduction, Experimental, Results and Discussion, Acknowledgments; Appendixes (as appropriate); References; using a decimal system for subsections.
-Novelty statments of manuscript must be provided and authors
+Novelty statements of manuscript must be provided and authors

 3. Results and Discussion

-Authors are must use template (Template file for communications ) for the preparation of manuscripts.
+Authors are must use templates (Template file for communications ) for the preparation of manuscripts.